jcaw/porthole-python-client/README.md

 {
     "jsonrpc": "2.0",
     "error": {
-         "code": -32601,
+         "code": -32603,
-         "message": "Function has not been exposed (it may or may not exist).
-Cannot execute.",
+         "message": "There was an error calling the method.",
          # The "data" member will be None, unless there is data, then it will be a dict.
          "data": {
              # There is not always an underlying error.
 This member will only exist when there is.